Sapientai/MGKDB/README.md

    * Forward the ssh tunnel port to a local port : `ssh -i .ssh/nersc -f YOURACCOUNT@cori.nersc.gov -L 2222:mongodb03.nersc.gov:27017 -N`.
 I used 2222 here, but you can use other port specifications.
     You will be asked to provide login credentials on cori for this.

-   * At the start page, fill in fields as below:
+   * At the start page, fill in fields as below:(Replace the username and password with yours.)
 ![picture](mongocompasslogin.png)

    * Click "connect".